-To avoid frame overlap, either a chopper must be used, or the radiography facility should be built at the long pulse target station.
-This would allow for a larger radial distance, more space for the sample position, a larger beam area and better time resolution with no frame overlap, but would loose 80% of the time-averaged flux available at the short pulse target station.
+To avoid frame overlap, either a T_0 -chopper is required at the short pulse target station, or the radiography facility should be built at the long pulse target station.
+This would allow for a larger radial distance, more space for the sample position, a larger beam area and better time resolution with no frame overlap, but a loss of 80% of the time-averaged flux available at the short pulse target station.